Skip to content

 The question isn’t whether the AI will misroute a call or give a customer incorrect information.
 It will, eventually.
 The question is what happens next.

 In my deployments, every agent has an escalation path.
-The AI handles the 90% it can handle reliably.
-For the other 10%, it kicks to a human — with a full transcript so the human has context immediately.
+The AI handles the repeatable work it can do reliably.
+Anything uncertain kicks to a human with a full transcript so the person has context immediately.
 The agent acknowledges its own limitations instead of confidently guessing.

 Ask the vendor: “Walk me through the failure mode.
 When the AI is wrong, what does the customer experience?”
 A good vendor answers this specifically.
 A bad one pivots back to accuracy claims.